microsoft/AzureSuperpowers/docs/AzureSuperpowers.md

     <img src="./media/image33.png" border="1">

-8. In the status bar at the bottom of VS Code, notice the number 1 next to the up arrow.
+8. In the status bar at the bottom left corner of VS Code, notice the number 1 next to the up arrow.
 This indicates that there is one pending commit waiting to be pushed to the Git repository stored in Azure DevOps.